tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Explain to students that the lambda function contains six general building blocks, briefly present these blocks, and open the `lambda_function.py` script on VSCode by highlighting the following:

 1. **Required Libraries:** This section contains all the necessary libraries to code the business logic on the lambda functions, despite AWS Lambda supports Python, the runtime doesn't support some common packages such as `pandas`, `numpy` or `requests`, so alternative packages should be used or installed.
-In this demo, we take the current price of bitcoin making an API call to [CoinMarketCap](https://api.coinmarketcap.com/v1/ticker/bitcoin/), so the `requests` library is imported from the [`botocore` package](https://botocore.amazonaws.com/v1/documentation/api/latest/index.html).
+In this demo, we take the current price of bitcoin, making an API call to [CoinMarketCap](https://api.coinmarketcap.com/v1/ticker/bitcoin/), so the `requests` library is imported from the [`botocore` package](https://botocore.amazonaws.com/v1/documentation/api/latest/index.html).
 A complete list of the python modules available on AWS Lambda can be found [here](https://gist.github.com/gene1wood/4a052f39490fae00e0c3).

 2. **Functionality Helper Functions:** These functions implement business logic and data validation.
 In this demo, we have four helper functions.